RNSC COVID Operation Plan for 2022-23

 Members and Visitors

 Actions by members and visitors help keep our trails a safe space for everyone to enjoy cross-country skiing.
 As we all have different comfort levels, please respect your fellow skier by following all guidelines and posted signage.
 This starts Day 1 when you drive to the parking lot and ends when the snow is gone.
 You must also:

-- If you have any symptoms you must remain away from the ski area and remain away as per the self-assessment and medical guidelines.
+- If you have COVID you must remain away from the ski area and remain away as per the self-assessment and medical guidelines.

 - Physically distance 2m at all times from those not in your group.